76ers want new arena at Penn's Landing but not everyone agrees

 "We are excited because we are concerned about a better quality of life for all our citizens and this is an opportunity we believe to put a lot of people to work," said Reverend Robert Collier of the Black Clergy.

-But we got differing views from others that have no quarrel with creating jobs and investment opportunities for minorities, but disagree with where they want to put it.
+But Action News recieved a differing view from others who have no quarrel with creating jobs and investment opportunities for minorities, but disagree with where they want to put it.

 "I think it's a bad idea, the site is too small for such a large building for the number of visitors that will be there," said Harris Steinberg.